Food Revolution Network

 Mashed Potatoes

-Your typical mashed potatoes go heavy on the dairy.
+Typical mashed potatoes tend to go heavy on the dairy.
 For a healthier version, skip the butter, milk, or sour cream.
-Instead, use a plant-based milk or a tofu or cashew sour cream.
+Instead, use plant-based milk, tofu, or cashew sour cream.
 Season with salt (unless you’re sodium-free), and add in generous amounts of pepper and herbs like chives or garlic.
+Bonus tip: add nutritional yeast to impart a cheesy umami flavor to your spuds.

 Dinner Rolls or Biscuits

-These steaming buns can get healthified by choosing rolls made with 100% whole grain four — if you’re buying premade.
-If you’re baking from scratch, you can use organic whole wheat flour, or even try a gluten-free flour.
-And these days, there are plenty of vegan substitutes for milk and eggs.
+If you’re buying premade, you can “healthify” these steaming buns by choosing rolls made with 100% whole grain flour.
+If you’re baking from scratch, you can use organic whole wheat flour or even try a gluten-free flour.
+You can “butter” them with a vegan buttery spread, slather them with a tofu sour cream, or go for a more “gourmet” approach by dipping them in olive oil and balsamic vinegar.

 Corn on the Cob